 The property is considered suitable for mortgage purposes subject, as always, to the policy of the individual lender.
+Lending with some institutions may be restricted due to the construction of the property.

 Valuation & Insurance

 17.1 Valuation in present condition (words and figures):